 In addition to using your eyes, gently run your fingers over your feet to check for unfamiliar textures and temperatures.
 Skin that is too cold or too warm can indicate that there is problem.
 Warm skin, especially, can be an indication of an infection or inflammation and you should seek medical help right away.

-Have diabetes, but don’t feel comfortable making a foot care plan on your own?
+Have diabetes but don’t feel comfortable making a foot care plan on your own?
 No need to worry!
-Our professionals at Advanced Foot and Ankle are here to help.
+Our podiatrists at Advanced Foot and Ankle in Twin Falls, Idaho are here to help.
 We know that your feet require a little extra attention and, even better, have the experience to guide you so that you can have a robust plan that protects your feet and allows you to catch issues at their most treatable stages.